leosthewar/pricing-service/README.md

 - `http://4.236.214.134/swagger-ui/index.html`
   Swagger Documentation and Try it out

-> **Note:** This a temporary environment to test the service, the cluster is generated with basic configurations and resources using the free tier.
->
-> If the service is not running, please contact me via email so I can bring the service back up.

-`# To - Do
+# To - Do
 - Setup Devops environment ( CI/CD ).
-- Implement a feature to use a production database instead of an in-memory database.
+- Implement a feature to use a real database instead of an in-memory database.

 `